 During my undergraduate degree at University College Roosevelt, I was a Teaching Assistant (TA) for SCI 111 Mathematical Ideas & Methods in Context, leading a weekly group session.
 In Fall 2016, I was head TA for STA 101 Data Analysis and Statistical Inference, a course with twelve TAs in total.
 I was TA for STA 601 Bayesian Methods and Modern Statistics in Fall 2017.
 Amongst others, I led weekly lab sessions as TA.

 In Summer 2017, I had a blast teaching STA 104 Data Analysis and Statistical Inference, the first course for which I bore full responsibility as Instructor of Record.
-Currently, I teach Introduction to Data Science, which I designed and introduced at Yale-NUS College.
+In 2019 and 2020, I taught Introduction to Data Science for three semesters, a course which I designed and introduced at Yale-NUS College.

 My teaching statement is available upon request.